VoileLabs/cotrans/README.md

-# Vorto
+# Cotrans
-Vorto is a collaborative online image/manga translation platform base on [manga-image-translator](https://github.com/zyddnys/manga-image-translator). \
+Cotrans is a collaborative online image/manga translation platform base on [manga-image-translator](https://github.com/zyddnys/manga-image-translator). \
 One can view translated image/manga in browser through our tampermonkey extension or in apps if their developers choose to integrate Vorto in them. \
 One can edit translation of an existing image/manga, add their own translation to an image/manga or simply request auto translation to read online image/manga.